brenolambertini/brenolambertini/README.md

 ## Hi!
 Welcome to my profile!

-• Mid-Level Full Stack Developer @ Port Louis
+• Mid-Level Vue.js Developer @ ONR

 • Interdisciplinary Bachelor's Degree in Science and Technology, with a focus on Computer Science and multidisciplinary training (Federal University of São Paulo - UNIFESP)

+• Postgraduate Degree in Software Engineering

 • My Portfolio: https://brn.vercel.app